RuoAndo/ES_Sliced_Scroll/README.md

 clustering: under testing

-discern: direction disrimination (you will need your own IP address list to match)
+direction_discrimination: bitmasking and matching with CUDA Thrust (you will need your own IP address list to match)
 <pre>
 X.X.X.X/24
 Y.Y.Y.Y/28